wireapp/wire-server/docs/src/understand/federation/backend-communication.md

 - **Authentication**

-    Determine the identity (infra domain name) of the other backend.
+    Determine the identity (infrastructure domain name) of the other backend.

 - **Discovery**